ibi-group/otp-middleware/docs/trip-monitoring.md

 so that a request to OTP to replan the trip can be made, if needed.
 The `MonitoredTrip` instance is persisted in Mongo.

-`MonitoredTrip.targetDate` is the date a trip is supposed to take place.
+The **target date** (`MonitoredTrip.journeyState.targetDate`) is the date a trip is supposed to take place.
 For one-time trips, the target date is simply the date of the trip.
-For recurring trips, the target date is the next occurrence of the trip, according to the days the trip is being monitored.
+For recurring trips, the target date is the next occurrence of the trip, based on the days the trip is being monitored.
 Note that holidays are not supported yet.

-During trip monitoring, a *matching itinerary* is fetched from OTP using the query parameters from which the original itinerary was obtained.
+During trip monitoring, a **matching itinerary** is fetched from OTP using the query parameters from which the original itinerary was obtained.
 A matching itinerary looks similar to the saved itinerary, however, the itinerary date corresponds to the target date, trip times can be shifted due to service delays, and real-time alerts can be present.